Looking for an easy meal? Try this classic recipe. Pot roast dinner is a traditional meal that is easy to fix and can be cooked in several ways.

 - Cover the pot and put into a 300 degree for four hours.
 For the best success, baste the meat every hour and turn after the second hour.
 Throughout the cooking, the liquid should be kept below the boiling point.

-My pick for this weeks featured post is from 3 bloggers who also embrace from-scratch cooking with traditional recipes.
+I’ve found 3 bloggers who also embrace from-scratch cooking with traditional recipes.

 Classic Potato Salad from Of The Hearth.
 This easy to prepare potato salad is the perfect pair for BBQ sandwiches, hamburgers, and fried chicken.
 It would even go with classic pot roast dinner!